Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 Reliance on Historical Performance

-Many traditional investment strategies are built on the edifice of historical performance data, assuming that past patterns will predict future market behaviors.
-This backward-looking approach, however, can be myopic, particularly in the face of unprecedented market disruptions or paradigm shifts in the global economy.
+Many traditional investment strategies are built on historical performance data, assuming that past patterns will predict future market behaviors.
+This backward-looking approach can be myopic, particularly in the face of unprecedented market disruptions or paradigm shifts in the global economy.
+Backtests can be useful.
+But they are not a personality transplant.
+The investor still has to hold the ugly sleeve when the backtest is not currently flattering.

 Inflation Risks and Portfolio Erosion - digital art